 I read and hear lots of exaggerations these days about the safety of Athens - there's not a war going on here, you know (at least not yet).
 Incidents like those mentioned happen in every major European city but somehow the Athens facts are "ballooned" in a ridiculous way!
 Aren't there protests and problems in Istanbul, where a few days ago, there were "riots" in Taksim square ???

-If you take reasonable precautions (avoid the Omonia square and surrounding areas, wher problems usually occur), you will walk just like in any other European city! over 7 years ago
+If you take reasonable precautions (avoid the Omonia square and surrounding areas, wher problems usually occur), you will walk just like in any other European city! almost 8 years ago